towersvault/shinpokered/README.md

 Includes an english Green version.
 It swaps the graphics, Cerulean Cave layout, and a few lines of text to replicate the original Green version.
-Apply the patch to a USA blue rom to use it.
+Apply the patch to a USA Blue rom to use it.

 Engine features from USA Yellow version have been backported.
 Super Gameboy palettes get converted to display on the Gameboy Color.
 No more monochrome!
+The audio engine is backported for stereo sound support.

+New options that can be toggled!
-The audio engine is backported.
-Hit SELECT on the options screen to cycle through the output types.
+- Hit SELECT on the options screen to cycle through the audio output types.
-Playing in GBC mode on a backlit LCD screen?
+- Playing in GBC mode on a backlit LCD screen?
 Press SELECT at the copyright screen to activate color correction.

-Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing left or right.
+- Experimental 60FPS Mode: Place the cursor over CANCEL in the options screen and toggle by pressing left or right.

 Trainer AI has been improved and greatly expanded.
 Some trainers will even try to switch pokemon intelligently.